This guide outlines the key SEO strategies you need to grow traffic from Google.

 Use an seo expert

-When you are running a business you simply don’t have the time to research and do all these SEO activities yourself.
+When running a business, you don’t have the time to research and do all these SEO activities yourself.

 An SEO can help you devise an online marketing strategy or implement tactics to help you grasp the online opportunity and reach your goals.